guokan-shang/ami-and-icsi-corpora/README.md

 The processed corpora can be directly downloaded from [here](https://drive.google.com/drive/folders/1BbmaZnzG9WrqOO-D3h211NOJePotqwQJ?usp=sharing) (last update 08/08/2022).

+Click ► in below to see example and explication of each annotation.

 If you want to run the code yourself, please follow the following instructions.
 Dependency requirements: [xmltodict](https://github.com/martinblech/xmltodict).

 # AMI Corpus